pratidan2925/DevOps-AWS-Interview-Questions/Python_README.md

 What programming languages are you proficient in?
 I am proficient in Python, Shell scripting, JavaScript (Node.js), and Java.
 I also have experience with Bash and Groovy for various DevOps tasks.

+How do you execute a shell script within a Python script?
+You can use the subprocess module in Python to execute shell scripts.
+For example: python
+Copy code
+import subprocess
+subprocess.run(["/path/to/script.sh"], check=True)